 The installation of solar energy systems requires our employees and employees of our solar partners to work with complicated and potentially dangerous electrical and utility systems.
 The evaluation and installation of our energy-related products also require these employees to work in locations that may contain potentially dangerous levels of asbestos, lead or mold or other substances.
 We also maintain large fleets of vehicles that these employees use in the course of their work.
 There is substantial risk of serious illness, injury, or death if proper safety procedures are not followed.
 Our operations are subject to regulation under the U.S. Occupational Safety and Health Act ("OSHA") and equivalent state laws.
 Changes to OSHA requirements, or stricter interpretation or enforcement of existing laws or regulations, could result in increased costs.
-If we fail to comply with applicable OSHA regulations, even if no work-related serious illness, injury, or death or pay substantial propersities, incur significant capital expenditures, or suspend or limit operations.
+If we fail to comply with applicable OSHA regulations, even if no work-related serious illness, injury, or death occurs, we may be subject to civil or criminal enforcement and be required to pay substantial penalties, incur significant capital expenditures, or suspend or limit operations.
 Any accidents, citations, violations, illnesses, injuries or failure to comply with industry best practices may subject us to adverse publicity, damage our reputation and competitive position and adversely affect our business.